MichaelCade/argocd-kasten/readme.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

-Username is admin and password an be obtained with this command.
+Username is admin and password can be obtained with this command.

 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

-## First version
+## First version of the application

 We create a mysql app for sterilisation of animals in a pet clinic.